allexstorm/CheckWebsitesAvailability/README.md

 Put list of sites in inputList file, run app and get result in resultList file.

-This app just checks server is available or not and doesn't consider http response codes.
+This app just checks server is available or not and doesn't consider http response codes, use this app https://github.com/a7ex12/HTTPResponseCodes to get results with response codes.